AmenaNajeeb/Data/README.md

 # Data

 This data was downloaded from Kaggle, UCI Machine Learning Repository.

-I have uploaded the data here for using the GitHub links (for ease).
+I have uploaded the data here to use the GitHub links while building models (for ease in Data Ingestion).

 I do not own the data.